-The rule about moving and walking is straightforward: do not move without purpose, do not walk during the introduction, each of the arguments, or the conclusion.
-During each of these phases of the speech, the speaker should stand in one place with her feet shoulder-width apart.
-Walking is only acceptable between the introduction and the first argument, between any subsequent arguments, and between the final argument and the conclusion.
-The debater should start in the middle of the room, take about three steps either left or right after the introduction, walk in the opposite direction after the first argument (and continue to move between any subsequent arguments), and then eventually conclude in the middle of the room.
+The rule about movement is straightforward: do not move without purpose, do not walk during the introduction, each of the arguments, or the conclusion.
+During each of these phases of the speech, the speaker should remain in one place with their feet shoulder-width apart.
+Movement (beyond gestures) is only acceptable between the introduction and the first argument, between any subsequent arguments, and between the final argument and the conclusion.
+The debater should start in the middle of the room, take about three steps either left or right after the introduction, move in the opposite direction after the first argument (and continue to move between any subsequent arguments), and then eventually conclude in the middle of the room.
 This transitional movement reinforces the transitions of the speech and helps the debater fill the space at the front of the room.
-Speakers who stand frozen to one spot will seem small by comparison.
+Speakers who remain frozen to one spot will seem small by comparison.